-Mango – Varieties, production, seasons, and economic importance
+Mango – Varieties in India, production, and economic importance

 Mango(Mangifera Indica) is the country’s most commercially grown fruit crop.
 It is known as the King of fruits.
 The mango is thought to have originated in the Indo-Burma region and spread across South America by the Spanish explorers.
-There are around 1500 varieties of mango in the world.
-However, India has the richest varieties of mango cultivars.
-India is the world’s leading mango-producing country contributing to 50% of the world’s mango production.
-Mangoes are quite popular due to their enormous varieties, nutritional content, exquisite taste, and extraordinary flavor.
-Mangoes are now grown in tropical and subtropical regions.
-Mangoes are extensively cultivated in Asia, Africa, and the tropical and subtropical Americas.
+There are 1500 varieties of mango In India including 1000 commercial varieties.
+India has the richest varieties of mango cultivars.
+India is the world’s largest producer, producing 20 million tonnes of mango each year.
+India contributes to 50% of the total world’s mango production.
+Uttar Pradesh is the largest mango producing state in India that produces 4million tonnes of mango every year.

 Varieties of Mango in India